 Jury finds Trinity liable in False Claims lawsuit

 This week, a federal jury found in favor of Plaintiff Harmon.
 Under the False Claims Act, anyone can be a “whistleblower,” reporting on companies defrauding the government of taxpayer dollars.
 The incentive is that the whistleblower plaintiff is entitled to a portion of the damages, which can be three times the amount of the original fraud.
 Trinity Industries, Inc. will undoubtedly appeal the verdict.
 But in the meantime, Trinity guardrails are on the roads in almost every state.
 Most states, including Oregon, have no plans to remove them.

-Originally posted by Posted by Tom D’Amore for the Legal Examiner Ball and Bonholtzer Car Accident Injury Lawyers Los Angeles
+Originally posted by Posted by Tom D’Amore for the Legal Examiner Ball & Evans and Ball & Evans Car Accident Injury Lawyers Los Angeles